zackstout/phyllotaxis-machine-learning/README.md

 - p5.js

 ## Next Steps:
-- [x] Change angles so that they add to previous angle, not start from 0.
 - [x] Generate starting population randomly (100 plants?).
 - [x] Give each plant the ability to calculate its own area.
 - [x] Write the fitness function (capping at ~70% coverage, which is golden ratio's result).
-- [x] Copy pasta in the logic-skeleton for selection, inheritance, mutation.
-- [ ] Build a nice display (animating plants as the generations change?)
+- [x] Build a nice display (animating plants as the generations change?)
+- [ ] Also need to animate new generations, and changing average fitness over time -- the coup de grace!